 - Measure outcomes in a way that’s credible to HR and Finance, and acceptable to Legal

-That’s why “we offer meditation” so often turns into a participation chart that looks fine on paper and changes almost nothing in the risk pool.
+That’s why “we offer meditation” so often turns into a participation chart that looks fine on paper but changes almost nothing in the risk pool.

 Why sleep matters financially (even if it never appears as a line item)

 Sleep isn’t typically a standalone claim category, but it reliably amplifies the ones employers already pay for.
-When sleep deteriorates, downstream utilization tends to rise-and not in subtle ways.
+When sleep deteriorates, downstream utilization rises—and not subtly.

 - Behavioral health: insomnia and anxiety/depression reinforce each other, driving higher utilization and more medication churn.